 How Can You Naturally Optimise Your Dopamine Levels?

 A recent study, Increased dopamine tone during meditation-induced change of consciousness by John F. Kennedy Institute, found that Yoga Nidra Meditation can increase the release of dopamine in the brain.
 The study was designed to, “investigate whether endogenous dopamine release increases during loss of executive (thought) control in meditation.
 Participants underwent 2 PET scans: one while attending to speech with eyes closed, and one during active meditation.”
 They found “increased striatal dopamine release during meditation.”

 Why is this incredible news for you, your brain, your sex drive and your dopamine levels?
 Meditation is a free dopamine-boosting tool that anyone can do, anywhere.
-By meditating, you can boost your dopamine levels and your sex drive (if the studies we’ve previosuly discussed are anything to go by.)
-And we’ve got the perfect app for the job, Rise – Sleep Better.
+By meditating, you can boost your dopamine levels and your sex drive (if the studies we’ve previously discussed are anything to go by.)
+And we’ve got the perfect app for the job, Peak Sleep – Sleep Better.
 It’ll introduce you to mindfulness meditation, relaxation and sleeping techniques to get you into the dopamine-inducing groove.
 Talking of sleep…

 The role of dopamine and sleep has long been researched and one of those key bits of research comes from the University of CIBERNED in Spain.
 Scientists discovered that there was a new function of dopamine in controlling sleep regulation and that the act of dopamine in the pineal gland (a mysterious small pea shaped part of the brain) is “central to dictating the ‘circadian rhythm’ in humans — the series of biological processes that enables brain activity to adapt to the time of the day.”